Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 #### 13.1.2 move assignment operation

 - it's a (special function = special method).
-- you can create it, if you did not, compiler will use copy Constructor
+- you can create it, if you did not, compiler will use copy assignment
 - you do not call it, it calls itself automatically when giving a temp (instance = object).
 - used in moving ownership of the data from one object to another
 - benefits of using Moving assignment over Copy assignment is better memory use

-​            **in case of move assignment **  when obj2 is created by copying obj1.
+​            **in case of copy assignment **  when obj2 is created by copying obj1.
 During this process, a temporary object is created to hold the copied data, and then obj2 is initialized using this temporary object.
 Finally, the temporary object is destroyed once the copy construction is complete.

 ​            **in case of move assignment ** the authority of data is transferred from one obj1 to obj2, that takes less processing time, consume less memory, overall saves resources.